sxz294/UW-CSE455-Computer-Vision/src/hw4/README.md

 Optical flow has to run on video so it needs to be fast!
 We'll be calculating structure matrices again so we need to do aggregated sums over regions of the image.
 However, instead of smoothing with a Gaussian filter, we'll use [integral images](https://en.wikipedia.org/wiki/Summed-area_table) to simulate smoothing with a box filter.

 #### TO DO ####
 Fill in `image make_integral_image(image im)` as described in the wikipedia article.

+Note that you must do zero-padding as your padding method in this function.
+Since your `get_pixel()` was using clamp-padding, you may not want to use the `get_pixel` methods unless you do bounds checking so you don't run into trouble.
+You can either use `.data[]` to get the pixel value, or write a new function (e.g `get_pixel_zero()`) and use zero padding there.
+Please avoid changing your original `get_pixel()` since we use our own solution for your previous homework and if you change that function, we might no be able to compile your homework properly.
 ## 2. Smoothing using integral images ##

 We can use our integral image to quickly calculate the sum of regions of an image.
 Be careful, this is not the your old `make_box_filter()` from your other homework.
 It is using the integral image, and a smooth window size.

 #### TO DO ####
 Fill in `image box_filter_image(image im, int s)` so that every pixel in the output is the average of pixels in a given window size `s`.
 Note that you must call your `make_integral_image()` in this function.